Skip to main content

 CompleteCompletes the Terminal Pickup.

 The Loose button is only displayed when the Location's Tender Bag configuration is set to Optional.
-If it is configured as Mandatory, the button will not be available.
+If it is configured as Allowed, the button is not available.

 FunctionOutcome